aerys/gpm/README.md

 If the repository is "public", then no authentication should be required.

-Otherwise, for now, only authentication through a passphrase-less SSH private key is supported.
+Otherwise, for now, only authentication through an SSH private key is supported.
 The path to that SSH private key must be set in the `GPM_SSH_KEY` environment variable.

+If that SSH key requires a passphrase, then it should be set in the `GPM_SSH_PASS` environment variable.

 ## 4. Best practices